-Between the middle-Yarra River to the Kinglake Ranges, government agencies are working together to protect vulnerable natural ecosystems on public land from weeds.
+Between the middle-Yarra River to the Kinglake Ranges, government agencies have been working together to protect vulnerable natural ecosystems on public land from weeds.

-The Rivers to Ranges project works from the Yarra River to the Kinglake Ranges, including parts of Nillumbik, Manningham and Whittlesea.
-It directly funds 1,800 hectares of environmental weed control in reserves including Kinglake National Park, Plenty Gorge Park, Warrandyte Kinglake Nature Conservation Reserve and Warrandyte State Park.
-These works will protect some of the most significant natural areas left in the Greater Melbourne region.
+The Rivers to Ranges project worked from the Yarra River to the Kinglake Ranges, including parts of Nillumbik, Manningham and Whittlesea.
+It directly funded 1,800 hectares of environmental weed control in reserves including Kinglake National Park, Plenty Gorge Park, Warrandyte Kinglake Nature Conservation Reserve and Warrandyte State Park.
+These works protect some of the most significant natural areas left in the Greater Melbourne region.

 Project partners include:

 - Department of Environment, Land, Water and Planning

 - Melbourne Water

 Rivers to Ranges was a four year $500,000 project funded through the Victorian Government’s Peri-urban Weed Management Partnerships with co-contributions from Councils and other agencies.

 The project ran between July 2016 and June 2020.
 It was an extension of the Warrandyte to Kinglake Habitat Corridor Project and we hope that future state government funding will enable the project to evolve and continue over the coming years.

 What can you do?